1. Marine Terminal Expansion

 Much to the surprise of those who lived in Northern California, the Bay Area Air Quality District (BAAQMD) issued an administrative permit that green-lighted the project with no public hearing.

-In a parallel political universe, the same refinery issued an EIR for the “front half” of the refinery for a rail spur ex[ansion in San Luis Obispo County.
-The Nipomo facility would receive massive amounts of the highly explosive crude by train, turning the population centers along the rail lines in California into sacrifice zones.
+In a parallel political universe, the P66 issued an EIR for the “front half” of the refinery for a rail spur expansion in San Luis Obispo County.
+The Nipomo facility would have received massive amounts of the highly explosive crude by train, would have turned the population centers along the rail lines in California into sacrifice zones.

 The communities in both San Louis Obispo and Contra Costa Counties challenged their respective EIRs, with different results.